 Priest's House is a beautiful detached brick building which is believed to be part of the former Elizabethan mansion which made up Sissinghurst Castle.
 The cottage sits on the edge of the White Garden and is an absolute must-stay for garden lovers.
 Many original features remain including mullion and leaded windows, inglenook fireplace, wooden beams and brick flooring.
 It has fantastic views of the formal gardens.
 The property has been transformed into luxury accommodation and its furnishings reflect the location the house sits in.
 The windows in many of the rooms have incredible views of the beautiful Kentish countryside, as well as the White Garden, which was designed to be seen in the moonlight.
 This is also an excellent base for exploring Kent's historic market towns and coast.

-Parking: From January 2016 guests can unload/load outside the cottage, thereafter they will need to park at the rear of the restaurant in two designated spaces.
+Parking: Guests can unload/load outside the cottage, thereafter they will need to park at the rear of the restaurant in two designated spaces.
 For further parking guests can use the visitor's car park.